 Claiming the Health Care Tax Credit

 The health care tax credit can be calculated and claimed using Form 8941.
 The form must be attached to the business's tax return.
 The credit then reduces any income tax the business owes.

-Can Businesses Take a Deduction for Health Insurance Premiums?
+Can Businesses Take a Deduction for Premiums?

-Small businesses should review their accounting systems to make sure they're accurately keeping track of employer-paid and employee-paid health insurance premiums.
+- Small businesses should review their accounting systems to make sure they're accurately keeping track of employer-paid and employee-paid health insurance premiums.
 This can be vitally important because employers must report the value of health insurance benefits on employees' W-2 forms.

-Business owners might also want to review how they structure their health benefits.
+- Business owners might also want to review how they structure their health benefits.
 For example, owners might want to revise what percentage of health insurance premiums they pay so as to be eligible for the tax credit.
 This can be offset by adjustments in salary, particularly for new hires.